 Habit: Alvaradoa amorphoides grows as a large shrub to small tree up to 10 meters in height with pubescent branches.
 The compound leaves are arranged alternately, are odd-pinnate with 19 or more leaflets.
 The leaflets are light green, oval to oblong with a rounded or emarginate leaf apex and entire margin.
 The abaxial surface is pubescent.

-The dioecious actinomorphic flowers are arranged in racemes.
+The dioecious actinomorphic flowers are incomplete, imperfect and arranged in racemes.
 There is no calyx.
 There are 5 greenish-yellow petals.
 Staminate flowers have 5 functional and 5 non-functional stamens surrounding a non-functional ovary.
 Carpellate flowers have no stamens and a superior ovary with three locules and numerous seeds.
 The fruit is a samara, is covered with pubescence and turns reddish at maturity.

 Habitat: Alvaradoa amorphoides grows in Dry Broadleaf Evergreen Formation – Woodlands or Shrublands (scrublands).